AutoVision-cloud/Deformable-PV-RCNN/README.md

 | [Deformable PV-RCNN-v2](config/def_pv_rcnn.yaml) | 83.31 | 59.31 | 74.18 | [model-def-PV-RCNN-all](https://drive.google.com/file/d/1WVUsTYMFqc1yjJ-p_xo-BPixmLdI4HVg/view?usp=sharing) |

 **Notes:**
+- Our models are trained with Pytorch 1.5, 8 GTX 1080Ti GPUs and are available for download.
 - `v1` denotes using Conv3 and Conv4 features for deformations.
 - `v2` denotes using all convolutional features for deformations.
+The current configurations are set for `v2`.

 ## Citing Deformable PV-RCNN